KyleDencker/SI-UCF/Android/2021/Day 3/Recitation 1 (Fonts)/readme.md

-Bit-Map Fonts are really simple!
+Bitmap Fonts are really simple!
 ----------------------------------

 For text that you need to change on the fly, this is your best bet.